- Knox Law Institute

 Funded with Assets of the Disabled Person.
 The trust must be funded with assets of the disabled beneficiary.
 Although there is some question as to whether assets from other sources can also be contributed, it is ordinarily not a good idea.
 Assets from other sources could potentially call into question the trust’s qualification as an SSSNT.
 In addition, the contributed assets would be subject to the trust payback provisions (discussed below) when the disabled beneficiary dies.

 Under Age 65.
-An SSSNT can only be established by a person who is under sixty-five (65) years of age.
-In practice, this means that the trust agreement must be executed and the trust funded prior to the beneficiary’s sixty-fifth (65th) birthday.
-Also, no additional amounts can be contributed to the trust after the beneficiary attains age sixty-five (65).
+An SSSNT can only be established by a person who is under 65 years of age.
+In practice, this means that the trust agreement must be executed and the trust funded prior to the beneficiary’s 65th birthday.
+Also, no additional amounts can be contributed to the trust after the beneficiary attains age 65.

 For the Benefit of the Disabled Individual.
 The trust must be established for the benefit of the disabled individual.